 Plantar fasciitis commonly causes stabbing pain that often occurs with your first steps in the morning.
 As you get up and move, the pain normally decreases, but it might return after long periods of standing or when you stand up after sitting.

 The cause of plantar fasciitis is poorly understood.
 It is more common in runners and in people who are overweight.

 Plantar fasciitis typically causes a stabbing pain in the bottom of your foot near the heel.
-The pain is usually the worst with the first few steps after awakening, although it can also be triggered by long periods of standing or rising from sitting.
-The pain is usually worse after exercise, not during it.
+The pain is usually the worst with the first few steps after awakening, although it also can be triggered by long periods of standing or when you get up from sitting.

 - Age.
-Plantar fasciitis is most common between the ages of 40 and 60.
+Plantar fasciitis is most common in people between the ages of 40 and 60.

 - Certain types of exercise.
-Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballistic jumping activities, ballet dancing and aerobic dance — can contribute to an earlier onset of plantar fasciitis.
+Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballet dancing and aerobic dance — can contribute to the onset of plantar fasciitis.

 - Foot mechanics.
-Being flat-footed, having a high arch or even having an abnormal pattern of walking can affect the way weight is distributed when you're standing and put added stress on the plantar fascia.
+Flat feet, a high arch or even an atypical pattern of walking can affect the way weight is distributed when you're standing and can put added stress on the plantar fascia.

 - Obesity.
 Excess pounds put extra stress on your plantar fascia.

 - Occupations that keep you on your feet.
-Factory workers, teachers and others who spend most of their work hours walking or standing on hard surfaces can damage their plantar fascia.
+Factory workers, teachers and others who spend most of their work hours walking or standing on hard surfaces can be at increased risk of plantar fasciitis.

 Ignoring plantar fasciitis can result in chronic heel pain that hinders your regular activities.
 You're likely to change your walk to try to avoid plantar fasciitis pain, which might lead to foot, knee, hip or back problems.